 Harrison has also written numerous works for theatre.
 He was the composer for Melissa Bubnic's 2010 alt-comedy theatre hit Stop.Rewind, produced by Red Stitch Actors Theatre and directed by Anne Browning.
 Harrison also wrote the dramatic underscore for the Eagle Eyed Productions staging of The Laramie Project in 2005 in Victoria, Australia, as well as incidental music for the company's productions of the stage plays You Can't Take It With You and Breaker Morant.

-He has written music for over a dozen short films, including Aboriginal Heart (2012), Abel (2010), Abraham (2010), Tea for Two (2010), Simon (2009), At The End of The Day (2008), Bottom Dollar (2008), The Daily Grind (2008), Animal (2007), Deceased (2006), Eat The Suburbs (2006), Without Warning (2002) and Bean Dead (2000).
+He has composed music for over a dozen short films, including Aboriginal Heart (2012)—which screened at the 2013 Sydney Film Festival and London Film Festival—Abel (2010), Abraham (2010), Tea for Two (2010), Simon (2009), At The End of The Day (2008), Bottom Dollar (2008), The Daily Grind (2008), and Deceased (2006).

 Andrew Harrison is pianist and a composer for Melbourne jazz quintet Shol, who released their self-titled album through Newmarket Records in 2014.
 He directs and plays piano in The Andrew Harrison Trio, which is a vehicle for his compositions.
 He has performed at venues and festivals throughout Australia and the United States with these groups, as well as with other ensembles such as Adrian Sherriff's Wuru Wuru, SPAK!, Spot The Phantom Dog, and the UCSD Improvisation Ensemble, directed by George E. Lewis.